Beckner Advancement Fund

 Maria holds a BA in International Studies and Biology from Gonzaga University, as well as, MAs from both France and Egypt in International Relations, International Economic Development, and Middle East Studies.
 She consults regularly with governments and IGOs on citizen engagement, alternative finance, and ecosystem development.

-Rev. Rob Keithan is the half-time Minister for Social Justice Ministry at All Souls, meaning that he supports the church’s many issue groups and works to bring effectiveness and spiritual depth to the social justice ministry overall.
+Rev. Rob Keithan is the Minister for Social Justice Ministry at All Souls, meaning that he supports the church’s many issue groups and works to bring effectiveness and spiritual depth to the social justice ministry overall.
 In his other consulting, Rob is focused on long-term culture change related to abortion and reproductive health in ways that engage the complex issues related to religion, morality, and race.
 He also trains facilitators to lead the junior high and high school portions of the Our Whole Lives comprehensive sexuality education curriculum.
 Rob recently worked as a consultant on faith engagement with the Planned Parenthood Federation of America, and Director of Public Policy at the Religious Coalition for Reproductive Choice.
 He lives with his wife and their two daughters in Washington, DC.

 Rob grew up in the Unitarian Church of Harrisburg, Pennsylvania, where his parents are still active.
 Thanks to his local youth group and regional youth conferences, Rob developed a passionate commitment to Unitarian Universalism in high school.
 He had several UU-related internships during his undergraduate years at American University and was actively involved in young adult and campus ministry.
 After completing a bachelor’s degree in Political Science and International Studies, Rob joined the staff of the Unitarian Universalist Association Washington Office in 1999.
 He served as Director of the office from 2002 to 2010.
 As Director, Rob was responsible for representing the Association’s social justice positions to Congress and the Administration, most often in coalition with other religious and secular groups.
 Rob holds a Masters of Divinity degree from Wesley Theological Seminary in Washington, DC, and did his intern ministry at the First Unitarian Church of Portland, OR.
 He was ordained at All Souls Church Unitarian in Washington, DC, in 2012.